 To find the Christian position on a topic, we generally turn to Scripture to show us the way.
-When we look at the Old Testament for some Scripture about abortion, it doesn’t exactly paint a lovely picture:
+Unfortunately, when we look at the Old Testament for some Scripture about abortion, it doesn’t exactly paint a lovely picture:

 Give them, Lord— what will you give them?
 Give them wombs that miscarry and breasts that are dry.